The Geometry of Superposition

 P[maxijvivj>ϵ]n2exp(cmϵ2)\mathbb{P}\left[\max_{i \neq j} |v_i \cdot v_j| > \epsilon\right] \leq n^2 \exp\left(-c \, m \epsilon^2\right)

-In a residual stream of dimension d=4096d = 4096, this means millions of almost-orthogonal feature directions.
-Interference between any two superposed features is O(1/d)O(1/\sqrt{d}), small enough that ReLU nonlinearities and activation sparsity suppress cross-talk.
+In a residual stream of dimension d=4096d = 4096 this means millions of almost-orthogonal feature directions, and the interference between any two superposed features is about 1/d1/\sqrt{d}, small enough that ReLU nonlinearities and activation sparsity wipe out the cross-talk.

-But almost-orthogonal is not optimally packed.
-The best packing satisfies a lower bound.
+Almost-orthogonal is not the same as optimally packed, and the best packing has to obey a lower bound.

 Theorem (Welch Bound, 1974).